Sega Saturn Architecture

 254 quadrilaterals.

-While the Saturn is only able to draw quadrangles, you’ll soon notice that these models exhibit two triangles instead of a single quadrangle in ‘Wireframe’ mode.
-This is because the format used to encode this model (glTF, an open standard for modern 3D modelling), so your modern device can render it, doesn’t support quadrangles at the time of this writing.
-So, I recommend switching to ‘Surface’ mode to observe the quads.
+While the Saturn is only able to draw quadrangles, the Wireframe view exhibits two triangles in place of a single quadrangle.
+This occurs because the modern format used to encode this model (glTF, an open standard for contemporary 3D modelling), allowing modern devices to still render it, doesn’t support quadrangles at the time of this writing.
+This behaviour is not apparent in the Surface view.

-In some way, this tells you how the current graphics technology can struggle to reproduce their ~30-year-old predecessors!
+In a way, this highlights how modern graphics technology can struggle to faithfully emulate their ~30-year-old predecessors!

 An introduction to the visibility problem

-Now, unlike academic/professional equipment, consumer hardware is incredibly limited, so the choice of algorithm is narrowed down to just a few… or none whatsoever.
+Now, unlike academic or professional-grade equipment, consumer hardware is severely constrained, meaning the choice of algorithm is often restricted to only a few options… or none whatsoever.

 Image

-This engine ditched Z-sort in favour of a binary space partitioning (BSP) approach, fixing the glitches.
+Project Z-Treme [13], a 2019 Homebrew engine, ditched Z-sort in favour of a Binary Space Partitioning (BSP) approach, fixing many glitches.

-The Sega Saturn approach is what I consider a ‘semi-solved’ case.
-The VDP1 doesn’t implement any VSD function: You either feed the geometry in the correct order or you get a mess.
-However, Sega provided a graphics library called ‘SGL’ that implemented a solution called Z-sort or Painter’s algorithm [14] which performs polygon sorting by software.
+The Sega Saturn’s approach is what I consider a semi-solved case.
+The VDP1 doesn’t implement any VSD functionality: you either feed the geometry in the correct order or you get a mess.
+However, Sega provided a graphics library known as ‘SGL’ that implements a solution called Z-sort or Painter’s algorithm [14].
+This performs polygon sorting in software.

-Essentially, SGL allocates a buffer to sort the polygons based on the distance from the camera (from furthest to nearest), then, issues the display commands to the VDP1 in that order.
+Essentially, SGL allocates a buffer to sort polygons by their distance from the camera (arranging them from furthest to nearest).
+Then, it issues the corresponding display commands to the VDP1 in that order.

-One of the issues of Z-sort with 3D spaces is that its distance value (Z-order) is approximated, so graphic glitches may still appear.
-For this, programmers can skip SGL in favour of implementing their own algorithm.
+One of the limitations of Z-sort in 3D environments is that its distance value (Z-order) is only approximated, meaning graphic glitches may still appear.
+For this, programmers may skip SGL in favour of implementing their own algorithms.

-In later articles, you will see alternative approaches.
-Some still rely on software, while others are accelerated by hardware.
+In later articles, you will see alternative approaches to visible surface determination.
+Some still rely on software, while others benefit from hardware acceleration.

 The transparency issue

-As a workaround, games can activate the ‘mesh’ property on a texture.
-With ‘meshed’ textures, the VDP1 sets the odd X/Y texture coordinates as ‘transparent’ (empty).
-Making it possible to blend other layers using the transparent pixels.
-Curiously enough, the mesh would appear blurred if the console was connected to the TV using the composite video signal (which was pretty much the standard back then, aside from RF) resulting in an accidental but effective way to accomplish half-transparency [15].
+As a workaround, 2D games can activate the ‘mesh’ property on a texture.
+With meshed textures, the VDP1 sets the odd X/Y texture coordinates as ‘fully transparent’ (i.e. empty), allowing layers beneath to appear through.
+Curiously enough, when the console is connected to the television via the composite video signal (a standard at the time, aside from RF) the mesh pattern appears blurred.
+This accidental but effective consequence provided a way to simulate half-transparency [16].

-As you may suspect, this just wasn’t viable for some games, so in the end, these had no option but to ditch half-transparency altogether… Although some studios found ingenious fixes, take a look at these two cases:
+Nevertheless, the opaque portions of a mesh would still occlude other sprites.
+Moreover, this didn’t resolve the issue for 3D games.
+In the end, some titles had no option but to ditch half-transparency altogether… yet some studios found ingenious fixes, take a look at these two cases.

 Sega’s Daytona (1993).